jrdeavila/Contact-Flask-App/README.md

 # For to download flask

-pip install flask
-pip install flask--mysqldb
+% pip install flask flask--mysqldb